parula-app/docs/docs/user/install.md

    2. `yarn start`
    3. Say "Hey Edison, what time is it?"
    4. Find more commands to say by looking at `app/`*`/intents.en.json`
+8. Configure the applications
-8. Create your own voice apps :-)
+9. Create your own voice apps :-)
-   1. `cp -a app/clock/ app/`yourappname
-   2. Change all mentions of `clock` to your app name.
-The main `.js` filename must match the directory name.
-   3. Adapt `intents.en.json` .
-Also look at the other apps.
-   4. Implement your voice commands in JavaScript, with the help of npm modules.
+   1. Implement your voice commands in JavaScript, with the help of npm modules.

-## For apps

-### Music library

-1. Install mpd with `# apt install mpd`
-2. Configure the directory where your music files are.
-3. Configure the sound output via PulseAudio and the right sound device.
-4. Test it with some native mpd clients.
-   1. `# apt install gmpc mpc`
-   2. Start menu \| Multimedia \| GNOME Music Player Client